Best Tea for Hangover

 Final Note

-And next time, swap one of those drinks for a cup of tea or water.
+And next time, swap one of those alcoholic drinks for a cup of tea or water.
 Your body will thank you for it.

 Leave a comment